danbradham/scrim/README.rst

 .. image:: https://travis-ci.org/danbradham/scrim.svg?branch=master
     :target: https://travis-ci.org/danbradham/scrim

 A *scrim* is a piece of cloth that's opaque until lit from behind.
-Like a scrim, **Scrim** provides opaque scripts to wrap python command line tools while providing an api to send shell commands up to the users shell.
+Like a scrim, **Scrim** provides opaque scripts to wrap python command line tools while providing a transparent python api to send shell commands up to the users shell.

 Why would I need Scrim?